Hackplayers/Empire-mod-Hackplayers/README.md

 &nbsp;&nbsp;&nbsp;**Invoke-Phant0m**&nbsp;&nbsp; (Stops threads from the svhost process to prevent it from logging events without stopping the service.)
 &nbsp;&nbsp;&nbsp;**Set-WindowsDefender**&nbsp;&nbsp; (We can disabled and enabled Windows Defender silently)
 &nbsp;&nbsp;&nbsp;**DoublePulsar**&nbsp;&nbsp; (DoublePulsar inject an aribitrary DLL in other process)
+&nbsp;&nbsp;&nbsp;**Get-ShellContent**&nbsp;&nbsp; (This script leverages modified strings2 to extract the input and output of any commandline process, running or dumped, encrypted or plaintext)

 # Install in Debian